nthnn/golloom/README.md

 )

 func main() {
-	// Initialize a new Golloom client to interact with the language model server.
+	// Initialize a new Golloom client to interact with the Ollama language model server.
-	// The client connects to the server at "http://localhost:11434" with a timeout of 12 seconds. client, err := golloom.NewClient("http://localhost:11434", 12)
+	// The client connects to the server at "http://localhost:11434" with a timeout of 12 minutes. client, err := golloom.NewClient("http://localhost:11434", 12)
 	if err != nil {
 		log.Fatalf("Error creating client: %v", err) // Log and exit if client creation fails.